tremby/imgur.sh/README.md

         imgur images/delicious/cake.png images/exciting/bungeejump.jpg

+- Directly from a screenshot

+        import png:- | imgur

+  Note that the `import` command above is from Imagemagick, and will await a selection being made on screen.

 The URLs will be displayed (and the delete page URLs will be displayed on stderr).
 If you have `xsel`, `xclip`, or `pbcopy`, the URLs will also be put on the X selection, which you can then usually paste with a middle click.

+If no filename is given, or if `-` is given as one of the arguments, an image is read from standard input.

 ### Rate limits